-After the trip, I ask my customers, “Do you remember how you got me?”
+After the trip, I ask my customers, “Do you remember how you found me?”
 And they’ll say “Yeah, from the reviews.”

 So I’ll say, “You had a great fishing day because other people left these reviews.
-Later today, FishingBooker’s going to ask you write one yourself.
-I’d appreciate it if you’d spend just three minutes and leave a review.
+Later today, FishingBooker’s going to ask you to write your own review.
+I’d appreciate it if you’d spend just three minutes and share your experience.
 And you know, a lot of people do.

 The high season is a hectic period, but it’s also a time when your business can grow the most.
 No matter how busy you are, we hope that these captains’ tips will help you make the best of it.
 So stay on top of your customers’ expectations and your calendar, enable Instant Book, and watch your business grow like never before!

 Those were some of our captains top tips, but what are yours?
 How do you keep things running smoothly during the high season?
 Let us know in the comments below!

 August 4, 2021 Aug 4, 2021

 I keep ahead of the game with my “war board”.
 I have a 8’x4’ dry erase board that has date contact info booking # which lake what species # of persons and special notes.
 I update it every day and there are spots for me to check off initial call and final call the day before the trip.
 The call the day before the trip I agree is crucial.
 The customer always has questions you’ve already answered.
 I would forget as well but my war board allows me to always know what’s upcoming and not get blind sided by special requests or circumstances.

 Replied on August 4, 2021 Aug 4, 2021